Killing of John Crawford III: Aftermath

-The Guardian revealed in December that immediately after the shooting, police aggressively questioned Crawford's girlfriend, Tasha Thomas, threatening her with jail time.
+The Guardian revealed in December that immediately after the shooting, detective Rodney Curd aggressively questioned Crawford's girlfriend, Tasha Thomas, threatening her with jail time.
 The interrogation caused her to sob uncontrollably, with hostile questions suggesting she was drunk or on drugs when she stated that Crawford did not enter the store with a gun.
 She was not yet aware of Crawford's death at the time of the interrogation.
 Thomas died in a car crash in Dayton several months later on January 1, 2015.

 Following the shooting, a grand jury decided not to indict any of the officers involved on charges of either murder, reckless homicide, or negligent homicide.
 The U.S. Department of Justice (DOJ) conducted its own investigation.
 Sean Williams, the officer who shot Crawford, was removed from normal duties until the federal investigation was complete.
 In 2017, the DOJ announced that it declined to seek federal charges against the officer, who returned to full duty soon after.

 The 2017 DOJ report stated: "To establish willfulness, federal authorities would be required to show that the officer acted with the deliberate and specific intent to do something the law forbids.
 This is one of the highest standards of intent imposed by law.
 Mistake, misperception, negligence, necessity, or poor judgment are not sufficient to establish a federal criminal civil rights violation... ...To establish that Officer Williams acted willfully, the government would be required both to disprove his stated reason for the shooting – that he was in fear of death or serious bodily injury – and to affirmatively establish that Officer Williams instead acted with the specific intent to violate Mr. Crawford’s rights.
 The evidence here simply cannot satisfy those burdens.
 Accordingly, the review into this incident has been closed without prosecution."

 Crawford's mother believes that the surveillance tape shows the police lied in their account of events, and has spoken out against the killing at a "Justice for All" march.
 The family filed lawsuits for negligence and wrongful death against Walmart, the city of Beavercreek, and the police officers involved.
 In 2020, the city of Beavercreek and the family settled their suit for $1.7 million.

 Ohio State Representative Alicia Reece proposed a "John Crawford's Law", which would change the way toy guns look to prevent similar tragedies.

 Ohio is an "open carry" state, in which the open carrying of firearms is legal with or without a license, which prompted discussion of gun rights and race.